rockymiss/connectconsultingP4/TESTING.md

 | &check; |: The admin user should see a heading asking them if they are sure they want to approve the comment
 | &check; |: The admin user should see two buttons 'Yes' and 'Go Back'
 | &check; |: If the admin user clicks on 'Go Back' they will be re-directed to the Review Comments page.
-| &check; |: If the admin user clicks on 'Yes' they will be re-directed to the Review Comments.
+| &check; |: If the admin user clicks on 'Yes' they will be re-directed to the Review Comments and a message will appear confiring the comment has been approved and posted.

 | Status | **Delete Comments Logged-In Admin User**
 |:-------:|:--------|